-JUNE 2020 Regrettably, our churches will not be open during June, but Rev Chris and Rev Pauline are delivering services and arranging ‘virtual’ services – on Sundays as well as weekdays – and ‘get-togethers’ for those who have access to a computer/iPad/iPhone.
+JUNE 2020 – UPDATE!!
+Unfortunately our church is not open for services until further notice.
+However, Rev Chris and Rev Pauline are delivering services and arranging ‘virtual’ services – on Sundays as well as weekdays – and ‘get-togethers’ for those who have access to a computer/iPad/iPhone.
 If you wish to be included (‘attend’!), please contact Rev Chris and he will send you further details.

 MAY 2020 On Sunday 17th May a ‘Zoom’ service will be held for all seven of the churches in the Combs and Great Finborough benefice.
 If you would like to be included, please email Rev Chris Childs for further details.
 If the plan is successful it is likely that similar services will be held in the coming weeks.

 Due to ongoing Coronavirus restrictions, we regret the church is still closed until further notice.
 The weekly pew sheet, which includes readings and prayers (also shown on the Events page of this website), is available by email – if you would like to be added to the list of recipients, please email Rev Chris, Rev Pauline or firstname.lastname@example.org .
 Their sermons are also available online each week; email Rev Chris for more information.